SourabhGPatil/Capstone-Project/README.md

     ```
 ## Acknowledgments

-- Special thanks to my Mentor [] for guidance and approval of test scenarios.
+- Special thanks to my Mentor Ms. Swati Ma'am for guidance and approval of test scenarios.
 - Thanks to the developers of Selenium, Java, TestNG, and Cucumber for their valuable contributions to the field of automated testing.

 -------